Alexandria, Romania

 Alexandria ([alekˈsandri.a]) is the capital city of the Teleorman County, Muntenia, Romania.
-It is located south-west of Bucharest, towards the Bulgarian border, and has over 45,000 inhabitants.
+It is located south-west of Bucharest, towards the Bulgarian border, and has over 40,000 inhabitants.
 The 44th parallel north passes just north of the city.

 Geography

 Alexandria is situated in the middle of the Wallachian Plain, on the banks of the Vedea River.
 It is located in the central part of Teleorman County, at a distance of 62 km from Giurgiu and 86 km from Bucharest.

 The city is traversed by the national road DN6, which links Bucharest to the Banat region in western Romania; the road is part of European route E70.
 The Alexandria train station serves the CFR Line 909, with service towards Roșiorii de Vede (to the northwest) and Zimnicea (to the south, on the Danube).

 History

 Alexandria was named after its founder, Alexandru D. Ghica, Prince of Wallachia from April 1834 to 7 October 1842.
 Its population in 1900 was 1,675.
 Grain, which was Alexandria's main trade at the time, was dispatched both by rail to the Danubian port of Zimnicea and by river to Giurgiu.

 In 1989, the city had over 63,000 inhabitants and more than six large factories.
-A 2020 estimate puts the population at 49,878.
+The 2021 census puts the population at 40,390.